fernando-mc/fernandomc.com/content/posts/a_draft_multiple-git-accounts-ssh.md

 There are a few important things to note from your ssh config file.

 The first is the Host value of `github.com-work` and `github.com-personal`.
-You'll need these values to configure the git repos you
+You'll need these values to configure the git repos you'd like to push directly to later.

 ```bash